branley1/personal-website/README.md

 ## Features
 - Responsive design: The website is optimized to look good on all screen sizes, from desktops to mobile devices.
 - Navigation bar: The navigation bar at the top of the page allows users to easily navigate to different sections of the website.
+- Skills: The skills section uses a custom split-class to separate the ```<li>``` listed elements, and I use ```flex``` to split the two columns and later CSS to give it a more modern color, shape and design.
-- Projects and certifications: The "Projects & Certifications" section showcases some of my notable projects and certifications.
+- Projects and certifications: The "Projects & Certifications" section showcases some of my notable projects and certifications, and is still currently under development.
 - Contact information: The "Contact" section provides users with various ways to contact me, including email and social media.
+It is well developed with clickable hyperlinks and icons, and can also be used to email me.

 ## Future Plans
 In the future, I plan to add more projects and certifications to the website, as well as improve the overall design and user experience.